Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Problem Definition

-In contrast, epistemic uncertainty relates to a lack of knowledge or incomplete understanding of the problem and can be reduced with more data or more complex models~\cite{hullermeier2021aleatoric}.
-This type of uncertainty reflects the limitations in the model's knowledge and ability to accurately capture the underlying patterns in the data.
-Common factors leading to increased epistemic uncertainty are insufficient data and inadequate model capacity.
+Epistemic uncertainty (EU) relates to a lack of knowledge or incomplete understanding of a problem and {is reducible with additional training data}~\cite{hullermeier2021aleatoric}.
+This type of uncertainty reflects limitations in a model's knowledge and its ability to accurately capture underlying patterns in the data.
+Assume we initialize $M$ models with random weights $\left\{\phi_{i}\right\}_{i=0}^M$ and sufficient capacity to perfectly capture the inverse model described in Section~\ref{sec:aleatoric_definition}.
+After training, discrepancies (i.e., \textit{epistemic uncertainty}) inevitably arise in the final weights learned by each model, due to the random weight initialization process.
+As additional training data is provided, model weights converge more strongly---corresponding to a reduction in EU~\cite{depeweg2018decomposition,hullermeier2021aleatoric}.